Graphic Design Basics

 Your answers will help determine how you proceed.

-• Start with developing the largest and the smallest foreseen sizes your message will be designed for.
+• Develop the largest and the smallest foreseen sizes your message will be designed for.
 This will help you set boundaries for font use.
 Pinpoint the color scheme you will work with.

 • Choose key art elements - background images, product images, and logo to set the tone for graphic design.
 It's like assembling the ingredients before you start to bake a cake.